 Below, you will find:

-Preliminary Itinerary for a 14-day, 13-night tour of The Great Observatories of the American West
+Detailed itinerary for our 14-day, 13-night tour of Great Observatories of the American West

 Day 1, October 3: Arrival – Scottsdale, Arizona